skillrepos/cursor/labs.md

 **Purpose: Explore Cursor 2.0's real-time autocomplete and inline editing.**

-1. Start the Cursor app and select *Clone repo* on the main screen.
+1. Start the Cursor app.
+Sign in if needed.
+Then select *Clone repo* on the main screen.

 ![clone in Cursor](./images/cursor81.png?raw=true "Clone in Cursor")